iomesh/docs/docs/deploy/install-iomesh.md

     ```yaml
     diskDeploymentMode: "hybridFlash" # set `diskDeploymentMode` to `allFlash` in all-flash deployment mode
     ```

-   **(optional)** If you only want IOMesh to use a part of k8s node's disks, configure the specific node's label in the `chunk.podPolicy.affinity`, for
+   **(optional)** If you simply want IOMesh to utilize part of Kubernetes nodes, configure the labels of nodes to be utilized in `chunk.podPolicy.affinity`.
+For example:
-   example:

    ```yaml
    iomesh: